 For the last two hundred thousand years or so, Cro-Magnon, the modern homo sapiens

-, has changed very little.
+, has changed very little beyond becoming a little taller, some changing skin hues, losing use of their appendixes, and becoming lactose tolerant.
 Any given pair of individuals in this time period would be visually indistinguishable as species so long as they were subjected to the same environmental factors.
 However, the hominid genus is about a million years old, and modern man is just the last sliver of it, definitely not the original.
 The original hominid would not be recognized as any species living today.

 That is if anything could be called the original hominid; rather than a single such species having ever existed, today's paleotologists reconstruct a gradual transition with no clear break.
 But there has been much speculation, study and effort to find the original man, probably some outlandish fiction too.
 In fact, this is one of the oldest tropes in the book.
 Can overlap with Advanced Ancient Humans

 , depending on how complex original man's society was.
 Also compare with Frazetta Man

 A variation of the trope is an older species of man that was wiped out before ours began or is biologically independent of the homo sapiens genus in some other way.
 In these cases human familiarity is a must, otherwise they belong under precursors

 - In Marvel Comics's Earth X/Universe X/Paradise X trilogy, the original humans were a feral, beastlike race before the Celestials came to our planet and began fiddling with our genetics.
 The Celestials use young planets as "incubators" for their kind, and Superhumans were created to act as "antibodies" to protect the planet from invasion—particularly from Galactus, their sworn enemy.
 It turns out that Wolverine is not a mutant, but actually the last "pure" human left alive.